dohooo/dohooo/README.md

 ## 🔭 Goals of 2021

-I want to learn English.
-Now I watch English youtube channels and articles everyday and write English articles about program technology each week, I hope I can prepared in 2021 💪.
-I also want to contribute more open source projects make I can improve my skills of program.
+I'm learning English now.
+I watch English channels and articles everyday and practice writing English articles about sharing programming technology each week.
+I hope I can be prepared in 2021 💪.
+I plan to contribute more open-source projects to improve my programming skill.

 ## 🧠 That I know and use